 Without the context photo of the front elevation of this building, it would be an uphill battle with the adjuster to get the downspout paid for.
 And, the context photo just caught some $$ that would have been left on the table had you not proved it to be two stories, cornice returns, and the HOA situation.

 Yes, I hear ya, the adjuster may have a similar photo on file, but by providing a good photo annotated with CompanyCam, you can show exactly what should be paid.

 Start taking smart photos in less than 3 minutes.

 Mistake #3: Attaching too many photos with your estimate

-I have found that submitting too many photos tends to agitate the adjuster as they feel as though they have to sort through the 158 photos you just shipped over.
+I have found that submitting too many photos tends to agitate the adjuster as they feel they have to sort through the 158 photos you just shipped over.

-Start changing your photo methods today and you will see results!
-You’ll be surprised how great photos can earn a big payout and make the negotiation process go smoothly with the adjuster.
+Start changing your photo methods today, and you will see results!
+You’ll be surprised how great photos can earn a hefty payout and make the negotiation process go smoothly with the adjuster.

 #1: Systematize the photo-taking process